-Certification of Pandox properties in Property Management that are leased to other hotel operators is also an important being certified to BREEAM.
-In order for more properties to be certified, however, Pandox and the tenants need to work together and is also needed from the tenant's employees.
-Various routines must also be integrated into maintenance plans.
-At this time, this is outside existing lease structures and it is therecertification as a business opportunity for them as well.
+Certification of Pandox properties in Property Management that are leased to other hotel operators is also an important area of focus.
+One property is in the process of being certified to BREEAM.
+In order for more properties to be certified, however, Pandox and the tenants need to work together and have a shared vision.
+To obtain certification it is necessary to upgrade systems and technical installations etc., but a significant commitment is also needed from the tenant's employees.
+Various routines must also be integrated into the hotel operator's day-to-day schedules and maintenance plans.
+At this time, this is outside existing lease structures and it is therefore important for the tenants to see BREEAM certification as a business opportunity for them as well.